How to find a wedding florist

 Ask more questions.

-Trust your florist
+Trust in your florist

-I am the one in the know.
+We are the ones in the know.
 So if you have any flower related questions ask!
 How to carry your bouquet?
 What bouquet suits this dress?
 Will the flowers you want compliment your hair and complexion?
 Will they suit your chosen theme and work in your venue?
-Always make the most of our expertise!
-A good florist will know the answers.

 Sit back and relax